 What Vision for Root Cause Analysis Does Your Company Have?

-The following is copyrighted material based on Chapter 1 of the book: TapRooT® Root Cause Analysis Leadership Lessons.
+The following is copyrighted material based on Chapter 1 of the book: TapRooT® Root Cause Analysis Leadership Lessons about the vision for root cause analysis.
 It is used here by permission of the copyright holders.

 There were three men laboring in a field of rocks.